Program Operations Manual System (POMS)

 Suggested Listings for Evaluation:

-Listing-level severity must be documented; may also need to evaluate under the Musculoskeletal and Mental body systems.
+Listing-level severity must be documented; may also need to evaluate under the Musculoskeletal, Respiratory, and Mental body systems.

 * Adjudicators may, at their discretion, use the Medical Evidence of Record or Listings suggested to evaluate the claim.
 However, the decision to allow or deny the claim rests with the adjudicator.